karlospn/modernize-wcf-app-using-corewcf/README.md

-# modernize-wcf-app-using-corewcf
+# How to modernize a legacy .NET Framework WCF app using CoreWCF and .NET7

-How to modernize a legacy WCF app using CoreWCF and .NET7
+//Work in progress